SOME PARTICIPANTS IN THE RAIDS ON FORT WILLIAM AND MARY

 Portsmouth

-Patriot Committee member contacted by Revere on December 13
+Patriot Committee of Correspondence member contacted by Revere on December 13

 Torrey Dep.